 Same thing with meal/food prep.
 If you’re not already doing that, you have to make lifestyle adjustments to have it as part of your plan.

-In both instances, you're going to have to make some sort of adjustment(s) to your day, invest some time in those activities, and get it done... drinking your water every day is no different.
+In both instances, you're going to have to make some sort of adjustment(s) to your day, invest some time in those activities, and get it done ... drinking enough water every day is no different.

 When you meal prep … you will have to clean the dishes.